-The OLE DB Timestamp datatype cannot store Time Zone information.
+The OLE DB Timestamp data type cannot store time zone information.

-Factional Second
+Fractional Second

-Fractional second is not supported for TIMESTAMP datatypes binding with Command objects.
-Note that using ALTER SESSION to change time zone information does not change the time zone information in the new and existing Recordsets.

-Recordsets use the client time zone setting from the Regional Options of the Operating System.
-The maximum fractional seconds precision of the TIMESTAMP is 9 and the default precision is 6.
+Fractional second is not supported for TIMESTAMP data types binding with Command objects.
+Note that using ALTER SESSION to change time zone information does not change the time zone information in the new and existing Recordsets, which use the client time zone setting from the Regional options of the operating system.
+The maximum fractional\seconds\precision of TIMESTAMP is 9 and the default precision is 6.